 Xin Zhang and Xiaobin Jian

-Negotiating a Multilingual and Transcultural Third Space
+Negotiating a co-constructed multilingual and transcultural Third Space

 Native Speaker Effects, C2 Receptivity of Learner, and Co-construction of Third-Space Personae: A Pedagogy of Target Culture Expectation